 St. Lucia has many things to do on the island.
 The top tours would be the volcano, hiking and scuba diving.
 Given a weeks long vacation you can do all of it and have time to relax.

 St. Lucia is home to the worlds only drive in volcano where you actually park in the crater of the volcano and get out and walk around.
 Then you go to the mud baths.
-There is a stream though goes though the volcano, absorbing minerals from the gasses that are being released.
+There is a stream that goes though the volcano, absorbing minerals from the gasses that are being released.
 As it cools down it gets thick and turns into a mineral rich mud.
-So you rub that all over your body and let it dry and then you rinse it off.
+You rub the mud all over your body and let it dry.
+After a couple of pics you rinse it off.
 I did this and I have to say I was feeling very different afterwards.
 My skin looked and felt a lot better.
 The women I saw there were glowing after they rinsed off.
 It was so weird.
 Their skin transformation was much more different than that of a man’s.
-The next day I notices that places where my joints popped no longer popped.
+The next day I noticed that places where my joints popped no longer popped.
 It was the coolest thing ever.
+I felt ten years younger.
 I wish I could go there monthly.
 This is why you do not see a St. Lucian that looks 50 or older.
 Bathing in the volcanic mud monthly stops the aging process.
 Fountain of youth anyone?

-Update: a year later and my joints are still better off than they were when I went there.
+Update: A year later and my joints are still better off than they were when I got there.

 Every coastal destination has scuba diving.
 The difference is how many people are diving them.
 In Mexico and many major parts of the Caribbean there are a lot of divers.
 The more tourism the more divers and the more inconsiderate and inexperienced divers.
 Inexperienced divers mess up the environment and over time the reef is the not the same.
 I did four dives while there.
 The first day was not that good because a storm had just come though days before my arrival and the visibility was horrible.
 I did get to see a wreck which is always cool.
 Days later and further south it was so much better.
 I did a shore dive at Anse Chastanet which was probably one of my favorite dives ever.
 At the time of writing this I have about 40 dives under my belt.
 All in Mexico, Jamaica and St. Lucia.
 My top three are this shore dive due to the amount of diversity of life I saw, a night dive in Jamaica due to the bio luminescence I saw at the end and the dive and one in Cozumel where I found a 60 ft reef wall and went down to 85 feet (way past my level of certification).
 I also did a real cool drift dive called Superman’s Flight.
 It is at the base of Petit Piton right were Christopher Reeve flew to St. Lucia as Superman in Superman II to pick some flowers for Lois who was waiting in the fortress of solitude.
 I liked this dive for many reasons.
-One I am a huge fan of Superman so the name was just coo.
-Additionally the above water location, it was a drift dive, it was just me, my buddy and an instructor so we were able to stay down a lot longer than normal.
+One I am a huge fan of Superman so the name was just cool.
+Second the above water location is one of the prettiest places on Earth.
+It was a drift dive so you just get your buoyancy right and fly like superman.
+It was just me, my buddy and an instructor so we were able to stay down a lot longer than a normal dive.
 Plus there was a lot of life down there.

 A vacation to St. Lucia can be one of the most diverse vacations there is.
 The accommodation ranges from the ultra laid back ultra high end to your run of the mill all inclusive resort with varying quality to little mom and pop places.
 Of course I do not offer the traditional mom and pop $100 a night accommodation but I do offer quite a bit of everything else on the island.
 Please explore the following pages to learn more about what there is.
 As a tip before reading the full review you might want to look at the bottom of the page where I list why you would stay at a particular resort and why you would not.